rvanbruggen/HackoladeGitTestRepo/README.md

 * in the ERD of Clone1, we move the `Testcollection1` entity and the `Testcollection2` entity to the right of the diagram.
 We commit this change, and push it to the remote.
 * in Clone 2, we have to pull first, and then try to push our earlier change to the remote.
 A conflict will occur, but it will be automatically resolved. _We *sometimes* have to commit the automatically resolved change with a commit message._

-# Part 3: Scenario 2 - Small, conflicting change to the data model with manual resolution
+## Scenario 2 - Small, conflicting change to the data model with manual resolution

 We will make sure that both Clone1 and Clone2 are fully up-to-date and in sync with the Github remote.
 Then, we proceed as follows: